 Why are we still single?
-A question we often ask ourselves due to the pressure placed on us by others, including our own families, friends, and the community we live in.
+We often ask ourselves this due to pressure placed on us by others.
+Others being our own families, friends, and the community we live in.
 There are many reasons to why we’re still single – here are some:

 If I were to ask you, how many Muslim families do you know in your community?
 The answer for this question usually ranges between 3-12 families, depending on your location.
 Out of all the Muslim families we know, how many potential options for marriage do we have?
 The answer is usually none to one, while not considering compatibility, attractiveness, and the chances of it actually working out.

 Due to this disconnection between Muslims, new ideas like Muslim dating websites along with single Muslims social groups have emerged to rescue us from this hole we have sunk in.
-The idea of online dating to find our future significant other has been considered to be the most viable option to many, while still a good portion of us won’t even give it a chance due to the bad reputation we believe it holds.
+The idea of online dating to find our future significant other has been considered to be the most viable option to many.
+Still a good portion of us won’t give it a chance due to the bad reputation we believe it holds.

-Personally, I haven’t used online dating yet, though I’ve had the privilege to be part of a social group for single Muslims called “Single Muslims of California” on Facebook and have had a great experience connecting with other single Muslims in town and out of town as well.
+Personally, I haven’t used online dating yet.
+But I’ve been be part of a social group for single Muslims called “Single Muslims of California” on Facebook.
+I’ve have had a great experience connecting with other single Muslims in town and out of town as well.
 Nonetheless, I believe any tool available to help us connect better and bring the Muslim communities together should be considered a valid and viable tool to use as long as it doesn’t take us away from our deen (faith).

-While the limited options some single Muslims face in the West when searching for their future partner due to the lack of connection within the Muslim community is real, the opposite side to this equation is as real.
+The limited options some single Muslims face when searching for their future partner due to the lack of connection within the Muslim community is real.
+But the opposite side to this equation is also real.
 The western industrial societies have introduced to us the idea of the more choices we have the more freedom and liberation we’ll have.

 We are bombarded with dozens of choices on a daily basis from which salad dressing to choose from in the supermarket to which partner to choose to spend our future with.
 When we are exposed to a high number of choices of prospective future partners along with their qualities, values, and characteristics, especially via online dating and via cities with a bigger Muslim population, our expectations and standards automatically rise up high to the roof.

-Nowadays, when the marriage topic is brought up, we start to ask ourselves many questions and get very specific into what exactly we are looking for:
+Nowadays, when the marriage topic is brought up, we start to ask ourselves many questions.
+We get very specific into what exactly we are looking for: